craftercms/engine/README.md

 engine
 ======

-Crafter Engine is the content rendering engine for Crafter CMS.
+Crafter Engine is the content rendering engine for CrafterCMS.
 For more information, please visit: http://docs.craftercms.org.